How do I register for Young Eagles flights?

 EAA, the Experimental Aircraft Association, is an international aviation membership association founded in 1953 and headquartered in Oshkosh, Wisconsin.
 Local chapters are located in all 50 states and many countries.
 Members are aviation enthusiasts of every age group, including many airline and commercial pilots, engineers, business people and even astronauts.

-“Experimental” refers to the category of aircraft designated by the FAA for airplanes built by individual craftsmen, as opposed to commercial aircraft manufacturers.
+“Experimental” refers to a category of aircraft designated by the FAA for airplanes built by individual craftsmen, as opposed to commercial aircraft manufacturers.
 Similar to standard category aircraft, Experimental aircraft are inspected and certified airworthy by FAA.
 The process for building, registering and flying an Experimental aircraft is quite rigorous and regulated in order to put safety first, including hands-on inspections by the FAA, extensive documentation, and flight testing.
 That being said, you're actually more likely to find commercially manufactured aircraft at a Young Eagles rally (Cessna, Piper, Diamond, Beechcraft, etc.) but you're liable to see an Experimental or two as well.

 Why was the EAA Young Eagles program developed?